 As for Union Carbide’s “giant hand” ads of the 1950s and 1960s – and there was an extensive series of these covering a gamut of Carbide products and industries – they went the way of over-done industrial hype and eventually faded from the advertising pages.
 However, these Union Carbide ads – among others from the chemical industry in those years – helped create and embed a “chemicals-are-good-for-you” culture, along with the notion that these substances were somehow the handmaidens of progress, vital to the economy, and above reproach or challenge.
 Rather, the “giant hand” needed today is one of safety assurance from the government, strict chemical oversight, and no chemical harm.

 See also at this website, “Power in the Pen,” the story of Rachel Carson’s 1962 best-selling book, Silent Spring, which rocked the chemical industry and helped spur the modern day environmental movement.
-Additional stories on business & environment issues can be found at the “Business & Money” category page and the “Politics & Culture” page.
-Thanks for visiting – and if you like what you see here, please support this website with a donation.
+Additional stories on business & environment issues can be found at the “Environmental History” topics page; the “Business & Money” category page; and the “Politics & Culture” page.
+Thanks for visiting – and if you like what you see here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 4 May 2015